BBj-Plugins/BBjToast/README.md

 ## Installation

-* Clone the project locally , then add BBjToast to your paths
+* Clone the [project](https://github.com/BBj-Plugins/BBjToast) locally , then add BBjToast to your BBj paths
 * Or [Use the plugins manager](https://www.bbj-plugins.com/en/get-started)

 ## Features